nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-federation-framework.md

 {{#> callout type='info'}}
 If you need to execute the federation job automatically, then you'll have to set up a **job runner**.
 This process runs a specific federation job periodically.
-More information on the [Simflofy Documentation Site](http://simflofy.helpdocsonline.com/simflofy-job-runner-2).
+More information on the [Documentation Site](http://simflofy.helpdocsonline.com/simflofy-job-runner-2).
 {{/callout}}

 You can view the job report by clicking on the numbers displayed in each column (Read, Written, Errors...) to list the exhaustive list of related documents: